Huyton railway station: Services

 A limited service to Manchester Victoria operates at peak times and in the early morning/late evening.
+The hourly service that formerly ran to Warrington Bank Quay was suspended at the start of the pandemic and has never been reinstated.
+A single early morning train to Ellesmere Port operates as a Parliamentary train to maintain a minimum service over this route, with a return working in the evening.

-On Sundays, there is a less frequent service - 3tph to Lime Street and 1tph each to Manchester Airport via Manchester Piccadilly, Wigan North Western and Blackpool North via Wigan.
+On Sundays, there is a less frequent service - 2tph to Lime Street and 1tph each to Manchester Airport via Manchester Piccadilly and Blackpool North via Wigan.

 During modernisation and resignalling work at Lime Street in summer 2017 and again in June–July 2018, the station is a temporary terminus for trains in the evenings and weekends, with a replacement bus shuttle service to and from central Liverpool.